andrew/ultimate-awesome/README.md

 - [awesome-he](https://github.com/jonaschn/awesome-he) - ✨ Awesome - A curated list of amazing Homomorphic Encryption libraries, software and resources.
 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.
 - [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources.
+- [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-made list of European tech alternatives.
+The aim is to highlight projects and companies that meet GDPR, UK GDPR, and Swiss FADP standards, following regulations and practices that benefit users.
 - [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
 Please let me know if you have information that the list does not include.
 - [dev-resources](https://github.com/marcelscruz/dev-resources) - A collaborative list of resources for developers.
+- [awesome-ai-coding-tools](https://github.com/ai-for-developers/awesome-ai-coding-tools) - A curated list of AI-powered coding tools.
 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
 - [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".
 - [awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv) - :zap:A curated list of awesome resources for building Smart TV apps.
 - [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
 Updated weekly.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
-- [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-made list of European tech alternatives.
-The aim is to highlight projects and companies that meet GDPR, UK GDPR, and Swiss FADP standards, following regulations and practices that benefit users.
 - [awesome-hacking](https://github.com/shmilylty/awesome-hacking) - Awesome hacking chinese version.
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
 - [awesome-robot-descriptions](https://github.com/robot-descriptions/awesome-robot-descriptions) - A curated list of awesome robot descriptions (URDF, MJCF).